-These optioned claims extend Fireweed's Macmillan Pass Project land position to the north, east and northeast over additional prospective ground (see map in the Company's news release dated March 27, 2018) and allow the Company to acquire a 100% interest in the 624 MC, MP, and Jerry quartz claim tenures from joint venture partners Constantine Metals Resources Ltd. ("Constantine") and Carlin Gold Corporation ("Carlin").
+These optioned claims extend Fireweed's Macmillan Pass Project land position to the north, east and northeast over additional prospective ground and allow the Company to acquire a 100% interest in the 624 MC, MP, and Jerry quartz claim tenures from joint venture partners Constantine Metals Resources Ltd. ("Constantine") and Carlin Gold Corporation ("Carlin").